 A paradigm shift has occurred in oncology toward precision oncology, in which the molecular profile of the tumor is guiding decision-making for cancer therapies.
-Indeed, perhaps one day (and soon) we may talk more about cancer treatment in the context of gene aberrations and less about the body site where the cancer presents (take, for example, the recommended treatment for NTRK fusion-positive cancers).
 The last few years we have seen an unprecedented increase in the number of approved novel immunotherapy and targeted therapy agents across different indications.
 Coupled with this paradigm shift has been the increase in the incidence and prevalence of patients, the significant financial costs of these new therapeutics, and the fact that oncologists are retiring at a rate greater than the number of new entrants into the field.
-Questions arise: How do we equip community oncologists and what other models of care delivery do we need to manage this cancer crisis?
-What is thevalue of precision medicine and how do we deliver this value to providers and patients, so all that are eligible benefit?

 Costs & Benefits of Precision Medicine

+How do we equip community oncologists and what other models of care delivery do we need to manage this cancer crisis?
+What is the value of precision medicine and how do we deliver this value to providers and patients, so all that are eligible benefit?
 We designed a study to compare the costs and benefits of precision medicine to standard of care in oncology.
 The study included 75 advanced cancer patients (45 breast cancer and 30 ovarian cancer patients, stages III/IV) in a community oncology practice setting.
 Of the 45 breast cancer patients, 27 received precision medicine (PM) therapies guided by genomic sequencing in addition to standard of care (SOC) and 18 received only SOC.
-Half of the breast patients received two or more lines of SOC treatment.
-Ten of the ovarian cancer patients received PM with SOC and 20 received SOC only.
-The majority of ovarian cancer patients (83%) had two or more lines

 What did we learn?